 20 Best Funny Books for 12 Year Olds

 If you’re a 12-year-old, you know that books are important.
 Whether you’re reading for pleasure or for school, books are a great way to learn about the world.
 But what if there was a way to read books that were also entertaining?

 That’s where funny books come in.
 Funny books are perfect for kids because they are easy to read and have lots of laughs.
 They also make great gifts, so don’t wait any longer and get your 12-year-old some of the best funny books on the market today.

 Little Badman and the Time-travelling Teacher of Doom

 Little Badman and the Time-travelling Teacher of Doom is a humorous, witty tale of time travel from the perspective of a little badman!

 Humza Arshad & Henry White are best friends, but they couldn’t be more different.

-Humza is good at football and has lots of friends; Henry’s not very good at football and doesn’t have many friends.
+Humza is very good at playing football and has lots of friends.
+On the other hand, Henry’s not very good at playing football and doesn’t have many friends.